gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 App builder only receives the App directory, while the image must be built from the repository root to include the Go bridge.

 Pull requests build `amd64` and `aarch64` images without registry access.
-When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow publishes versioned images and a shared multi-architecture manifest to GHCR.
+The workflow uses the versioned Home Assistant builder composite actions and native GitHub runners for both architectures.
+When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow builds, signs, and publishes versioned images and a shared multi-architecture manifest to GHCR.
 Users pull that image instead of compiling the bridge on their Home Assistant host.

 The Git tag, standalone release, Docker image, and App version use the same version number.
 The App workflow rejects a release tag that does not exactly